peakflames/mogzi/README.md

 # MaxBot AI Assistant CLI 😻

-An cross-platform, AI assistant in the terminal intended to support for multiple API providers
+An cross-platform, AI assistant in the terminal intended to support multiple API providers

 ## Features ✨